Nutrition

 Validated Personalized Nutrition Research

 One of the biggest metabolic health threats to the US population is blood glucose metabolism.
-Researchers in one study used a personalized nutrition plan to predict blood glucose responses to food using artificial intelligence as well as DNA and microbiome data from participants6.
+Researchers in one study used a personalized nutrition plan to predict blood glucose responses to food using artificial intelligence as well as DNA and microbiome data from participants.9

 References